gaultier/blog/shell_pitfall.md

 ---

-Now to my surprise, the script got stuck in infinite recursion.
+Now to my surprise, the script got stuck in infinite recursion, until it finally errors when trying to enter the non-existent directory `swift`.
+If you go deep enough in the file system, ultimately you reach the end and `cd` fails.

 That's because when the shell sees `swift build`, it interprets it as: call the shell function called `swift` with the argument `build`.
 Whereas I intended to call the CLI command `swift`.